scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### CREATE NAMESPACE

 Before creating tables, namespaces must be created since a table belongs to one namespace.
-`CREATE NAMESPACE` command creates a namespace.
+The `CREATE NAMESPACE` command creates a namespace.

 #### Grammar